 Assessment, Placement, and Skill Development

 One of the most determinative factors of whether a student will graduate from college is where they begin in the math and English curricula.
-Historically, colleges have tended to under-place students in math and English to the detriment of their chances of graduating.
-How can colleges ensure accurate assessment of students’ readiness and thereby maximize their likelihood of achieving college-level competency in basic subjects and ultimately graduating?
+Historically, colleges have overrelied on placement tests, which tend to under-place students in math and English to the detriment of their chances of graduating.
+How can colleges ensure accurate assessment of students’ readiness through multiple measures assessment and placement, and how can they maximize students’ likelihood of achieving college-level competency in basic subjects with proven supports like corequisite courses?

 Do the Details of Corequisite Supports Matter?